 Arrive at your holiday destination in your sleep

 For a longer journey, we recommend the extensive network of Nightjets, which will take you to Innsbruck or Salzburg while you sleep and in comfort - breakfast included.
 From there you can reach Zell am See by regional express.

 And from Zell am See to Saalbach?

-For the last few metres from the nearest train station in Zell am See to Saalbach Hinterglemm, there are either free* public buses available or you can book a Holiday Shuttle that will take you directly to the hotel.
+For the last few metres from the nearest train station in Zell am See to Saalbach Hinterglemm, there are either free* public buses available or you can take a taxi (they are ususally waiting outside the station) that will take you directly to the hotel.
 If you arrive with light luggage and a ready-to-go bike, you can reach Saalbach via the Tauern and Glemmtal cycle paths.

 Download Timetable Bus 680 (Zell am See - Lengau)